Access control design using additional security requirementsEstimated reading time: 4 minutes

 In this tutorial, OrcaBank implements new and more stringent security requirements for production applications:

-First, OrcaBank adds staging zone to their deployment model.
-They will no longer move developed appliciatons directly in to production.
+- First, OrcaBank adds staging zone to their deployment model.
+They will no longer move developed applications directly in to production.
 Instead, they will deploy apps from their dev cluster to staging for testing, and then to production.

-Node Access Control is a feature of Docker EE Advanced and provides secure multi-tenancy with node-based isolation.
+Node Access Control is a feature of Docker Enterprise and provides secure multi-tenancy with node-based isolation.
 Nodes can be placed in different collections so that resources can be scheduled and isolated on disparate physical or virtual hardware resources.

 Team access requirements